mrkkrp/markkarpov.com/tutorial/th.md

   returns a list of visible instances of `Name` (type class name) for types `[Type]`.

-* There are more of them, for more rare use cases:
+* There are more of them, for rarer use cases:
   [`reifyFixity`][reify-fixity], [`reifyRoles`][reify-roles],
   [`reifyAnnotations`][reify-annotations],
   [`reifyConStrictness`][reify-con-strictness].

-Reifying functions take `Name`s, but there is one more question to ask about a name: does it name a thing that is in scope when we write our meta-program or does it name a thing that is in scope when we execute the meta-program at splicing site?
-So far the names were looked up in the scope of meta-program, not in the scope of splicing site.
+Reifying functions take `Name`s, but there is one more question to ask about a
+name: does it name a thing that is in scope when we write our metaprogram, or does it name a thing that is in scope when we execute the metaprogram at the splicing site?
+So far the names have been looked up in the scope of the metaprogram, not in the scope of the splicing site.
 If we need to access a thing from the latter scope, there are two ways to do that:

 * We could take the name as an argument, like the `makeLenses` function does.
   In that case we construct the `Name` at the splicing site (e.g. by quoting it) and it ends up naming a thing from that scope.

-* We can use the `lookupTypeName` and `lookupValueName` functions, which lookup names at the splicing site.
+* We can use the `lookupTypeName` and `lookupValueName` functions, which look up names at the splicing site.

 Note the signatures of these functions: